datalad-handbook/book/docs/basics/101-115-symlinks.rst

-The small ``->`` symbol connecting one path (the book's name) to another path (the weird sequence of characters ending in ``.pdf``) is what is called a *symbolic link* (short: :term:`symlink`) or *softlink*.
+The small ``->`` symbol connecting one path (the book's name) to another path (the weird sequence of characters ending in ``.pdf``) is what is called a *symbolic link*, :term:`symlink` or *softlink* for short.
 It is a term for any file that contains a reference to another file or directory as a :term:`relative path` or :term:`absolute path`.
 If you use Windows, you are familiar with a related, although more basic concept: a shortcut.
+But see the :windows-wit:`on how the actual behavior is there <ww-adjusted-mode>`.

 This means that the files that are in the locations in which you saved content and are named as you named your files (e.g., ``TLCL.pdf``),